 1. Look at your degree electives

-Have a look through the courses you can choose in your degree and see if there are any electives like this.
+Have a look through the courses you can choose in your degree and see if there are any electives that are for credit by completing an internship.

 Usually, business, arts and engineering degrees offer a few industry experience courses, whilst science faculties often offer research internships or special project courses.